Direct democracy in Berlin: Democracy for All (2022)

 The agenda initiative "Democracy for All" was a petition passed in 2022 with three demands.
-Firstly, it asked for a reduction of the voting age from 18 to 16 for Berlin House of Representatives elections and referenda.
+Firstly, it asked for a reduction of the voting age from 18 to 16 for Berlin House of Representatives elections and referendums.
 Secondly, the petition set out that non-German citizens could vote after living in Germany for three years.
 For this purpose, the petition asked the House of Representatives to request a Bundesrat initiative from the Berlin Senate, which represents Berlin in the Bundesrat.
 The initiative would give full active and passive voting rights for elections to municipal councils, state legislatures (including the Berlin House of Representatives), to the Bundestag and to the European Parliament.
-Thirdly, the initiative demanded that Berlin agenda initiatives and referenda could be initiated and signed digitally.
+Thirdly, the initiative demanded that Berlin agenda initiatives and referendums could be initiated and signed digitally.

 As a result of the agenda initiative, in December 2022 the Berlin House of Representatives passed a motion to implement parts of the agenda initiative.
 Under the motion, the first of the three demands (voting from 16 years on) would be met, and foreigners would be allowed to vote after five years of residency instead of three.
 However, the motion passed under a red-green-red coalition government and set out its implementation only after the 2023 re-run of the Berlin elections.